Start9Labs/documentation/site/source/support/faq/faq-general.rst

 * a custom application management layer, specialized for installing, running, and backing up .s9pk packaged services
 * a layer responsible for Embassy specific operations, such as Tor, Backups, and Notifications
 * a system of :ref:`Health Checks<health-checks>` for simple monitoring
-* an SDK for developers, including an :ref:`Actions API<actions>` to simplify complex operations for the common user
+* an SDK for developers, including an "Actions" API to simplify complex operations for the common user
 * and much, much more.
 Please see the corresponding :ref:`Concepts<embassy-os>` section.

 The .s9pk extension is Start9's custom package format based on tar.
 It encompasses the necessary components to compress, host, and install a service on a Marketplace.